 I'll never forget the day the doctor told me that my son was autistic.
 At the time, I thought getting the autism diagnosis was the worst thing possible.
 I couldn't envision a good life for my son or my family.
 All I could see was the negative.
 "He won't be able to do this or that."
 As a single parent, I worried about how I was going to cope with this on my own.
 What if something happened to me?
 Who would step up to take care of him?
 I have to admit, I was a wreck.
 My mom was the one who pointed out that life wasn't over but a new one was just beginning.

 Mom was right.
 Aren't they always?
 I didn't try to hide behind the diagnosis.
 I boldly told family and friends.
 The majority of folks were very supportive and a few kind of dropped off the radar.
 No worries.
 What I've learned along the way is that the autism community is a strong one.
 A brave bunch of warriors, I must say!
 I've been blessed to meet many autism parents -- two in my own church!
-There's a few things that all autism parents need and crave.
+There are a few things that all autism parents need and crave.
 Here are five of them:

 - Understanding.
 There are going to be times when you invite me to an event and I'm not going to be able to go.
 Even if I do go, I'm probably going to be thinking about him the whole time.
 Plus, it's just too hard to find a reliable, caring babysitter for my autistic son, someone who will understand that he needs his tablet fully charged or he'll get upset.
 Someone who knows just how many chicken nuggets go on which plate.
 Someone who will turn his TV to The Weather Channel and put it on the exact volume.
 Please don't be offended when I decline your invitation.
 Because crowds and loud noises make him extremely anxious, bringing him along is not an option lots of times.
 Trust me, I really do want to spend time with you.
 And yes, I know, these things might seem weird to you and you may even accuse me of babying my son.
 But I've decided to live in my son's autism world and not try to force him to live in mine.
 I've got plenty of good books to read and DIY projects to tackle.
 So, please understand and don't judge.